-- 1.1 This Planning, Design and Access Statement is prepared and submitted in connection with a full planning application made to Carmarthenshire County Council ("The Local Planning Authority") for the replacement agricultural building to be used for straw and machinery storage.
+- 1.1 This Planning, Design and Access Statement is prepared and submitted in connection with a full planning application made to Carmarthenshire County Council ("The Local Planning Authority") for replacement agricultural buildings previously used for turkey rearing to be used for calf rearing and all associated works.

-- 1.2 The building would provide much needed under-cover storage for straw produced on the agricultural holding as well as agricultural machinery and implements.
+- 1.2 The replacement buildings will provide a modern and state of the art facility with Best Available Techniques, and will comply with The Welfare of Farmed Animals Regulations 2000 (S.I.
+2000 No. 1870) Schedule 1 paragraph 9.

-- 1.3 The building is of steel portal frame design, and is of standard appearance for a modern agricultural building of this nature.
-The building has replaced one former agricultural building on the same footprint.
+- 1.3 The buildings will be of steel portal frame design, and are of standard appearance for modern agricultural buildings of this nature.
+The buildings will replace two former agricultural buildings on the same footprint.

 - 1.4 This statement outlines the proposed development, the application site and its context, the applicable local and national planning policies, as well as the main planning considerations; and is designed to aid the Planning Officer in making their recommendation.

 - 1.5 The planning application submission comprises the following documentation:

 - Completed Full Planning Application Form

 - This Planning, Design & Access Statement

 - Pre-Application Consultation Report

 - Site Location Plan

 - Existing & Proposed Site Plans

 - Proposed Floor Plans

 - Proposed Elevation Drawings

 - Biodiversity Enhancement Plan